exp1azy/manticore_provider/README.md

 ### Working with Percolators

-To index and search using percolators, use the `IndexPercolate`, `Percolate`, `GetPercolate` and `UpdatePercolate` methods and their asynchronous versions:
+To index and search using percolators, use the `IndexPercolateAsync`, `PercolateAsync`, `GetPercolateAsync` and `UpdatePercolateAsync` methods:
 ```csharp
 var percolate = new PercolateRequest<Products>
 {